integrations/slack/README.md

 - `pulls` - New or merged pull requests, as well as draft pull requests marked "Ready for Review"
 - `commits` - New commits on the default branch (usually `master`)
 - `releases` - Published releases
-- `deployments` - Updated status on deployments
+- `deployments` - Deployment review notifications and Deployment status updates.

 These are disabled by default, and can be enabled with the `/github subscribe owner/repo [feature]` command: